Preparing for the External Visitor

-Once a formal invitation has been sent to the reviewer from the AVP Undergraduate Studies, the School Director/Department Chair is responsible for organizing the logistics of the entire visit, in consultation with the reviewer.
+Once a formal invitation has been sent to the reviewer from the AVP Graduate and Undergraduate Programs, the School Director/Department Chair is responsible for organizing the logistics of the entire visit, in consultation with the reviewer.

 If not included in the self-study, the Chair should make easily available:

 - Department recruitment brochures, other key publications, advisement materials and annual reports if available;

 - Other materials requested by the reviewer after reading the self study.

 - Be sure the reviewer has the self-study and as many ancillary materials as possible three weeks prior to the visit.